 Joan is well positioned to influence policy issues that are important to our community.
 She serves on the Joint Committee for Telecommunication Utility and Energy, Joint Committee on Consumer Protection and Professional Licensure, Joint Committee on Export Development, and Joint Committee on Advanced Information Technology, the Internet and Cybersecurity.
 She continues to serve as an appointed member to the Ocean Advisory Commission and the Metropolitan Beaches Commission, and she is a co-chair of the newly formed Massachusetts Legislative Climate Alliance Caucus.
-She also serves as a Board Member of the Massachusetts Caucus of Women Legislators, where she works alongside her fellow legislators to encourage and support women in government and pursue women’s economic advancement.
+She also serves as a Board Member of the Massachusetts Caucus of Women Legislators, where she works alongside her fellow legislators to encourage and support women in government and to pursue women’s economic advancement.